ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/1-overview.md

 ![GWF Emissions Treemap](/assets/images/projects/GWF/gwf-emissions-treemap.png)
 <p class="italic text-center">Visual summary of carbon equivalent emission estimates for Green Web Foundation 1st Jan - 31st Dec 2023.</p>

+To put this into perspective it's estimated [the average cow raised for beef in Scotland emits in the region of 2,600 kgCO<sub>2</sub>e per year](https://www.gov.scot/publications/resas-climate-change-evidence-dairy-farmer-led-group/pages/3/).
+An economy class return flight from [London to Berlin is 523 kgCO<sub>2</sub>](https://co2.myclimate.org/en/portfolios?calculation_id=7289065).

+### Results summary by category area

 By far the biggest area of estimated emissions comes from Green Web Foundation's (GWF) purchase and use of employee hardware eg laptops, monitors, printers and office internet.
 This accounts for 69% of the emissions.
-38% arising from the purchase of employee hardware, 23% arising from the use of it and a further 8% from running internet in office spaces.
+38% arising from the purchase of employee hardware, 23% arising from the use of it and a further 8% from running internet in GWF office spaces.

 Next we estimated that 24% of the emissions arise from the end-use of our digital services, such as websites and the Green Web Platform.